-Immediate (onset hours to days) Nausea and vomiting sea and vomiting Read more about prevention of treatment induced nausea and vomiting Taste and smell alteration Read more about taste and smell changes
+Immediate (onset hours to days) Nausea and vomiting Read more about prevention of treatment induced nausea and vomiting Taste and smell alteration Read more about taste and smell changes

-. · Neutropenia Abnormally low levels of neutrophils in the blood.
+Early (onset days to weeks) Neutropenia Abnormally low levels of neutrophils in the blood.
 This increases the risk of infection.
 Any fever or suspicion of infection should be investigated immediately and managed aggressively.
-Read more about immediate management of neutropenic fever Thrombocytopenia A reduction in the normal levels of functional platelets, increasing the risk of abnormal bleeding Read more about thrombocytopenia Anorexia Loss of appetite accompanied by decreased food intake.
-Read more about anorexia Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking or after , a an aigia ana myaigia long periods of inactivity.
-Can improve with movement.
-May be mild or severe, intermittent or constant and accompanied by inflammation.
-Read more about arthralgia and myalgia Fatigue Read more about fatigue Hepatotoxicity Anti-cancer drugs administered either alone or in combination with other drugs and/or radiation may cause direct or indirect hepatotoxicity.
-Hepatic dysfunction can alter the metabolism of some drugs resulting in systemic toxicity.
-Oral mucositis Erythematous and ulcerative lesions of the gastrointestinal tract (GIT).
+Read more about immediate management of neutropenic fever Thrombocytopenia A reduction in the normal levels of functional platelets, increasing the risk of abnormal bleeding.
+Read more about thrombocytopenia Fatigue Read more about fatigue Oral mucositis Erythematous and ulcerative lesions of the gastrointestinal tract (GIT).
 It commonly develops following chemotherapy, radiation therapy to the head, neck or oesophagus, and high dose chemotherapy followed by a blood and marrow transplant (BMT).
-Read more about oral mucositis Photosensitivity Increased sensitivity to ultraviolet (UV) light resulting in an exaggerated sunburn-like reaction accompanied by stinging sensations and urticaria.
-Skin rash Anti-cancer drugs can cause a number of changes in the skin with maculo-papular rash the most common type of drug-induced skin reaction.
-Read more about skin rash
+Read more about oral mucositis Diarrhoea Read more about treatment induced diarrhoea Anorexia Loss of appetite accompanied by decreased food intake.
+Read more about anorexia Photosensitivity Increased sensitivity to ultraviolet (UV) light resulting in an exaggerated sunburn-like reaction accompanied by stinging sensations and urticaria.

 Late (onset weeks to months) Anaemia Abnormally low levels of red blood cells (RBCs) or haemoglobin in the blood.
-Read more about anaemia Alopecia Hair loss may occur from all parts of the body.
+Read more about anaemia Alopecia - partial Hair thinning and/or patchy hair loss.
 Patients can also experience mild to moderate discomfort of the hair follicles, and rarely pain as the hair is falling out.
 Read more about alopecia and scalp cooling Cognitive changes (chemo fog) Changes in cognition characterised by memory loss, forgetfulness and feeling vague.
 This is also referred to as 'chemo brain' or 'chemo fog'.
 Read more about cognitive changes (chemo fog)

-Delayed (onset months to years) Pulmonary toxicity Pulmonary toxicity may include damage to the lungs, airways, pleura and pulmonary circles Read more about pulmonary toxicity associated with anti-cancer drugs
+Delayed (onset months to year rs) Pulmonary toxicity Pulmonary toxicity may include damage to the lungs, airways, pleura and pulmonary circulation.
+Read more about pulmonary toxicity associated with anti-cancer drugs